The Jet Lag Reset

-More Information on our Jet Lag IV Drip
+More Information on our

 The Jet Lag Reset contains a mix of electrolytes, targeted amino acids, Vitamin B12 and glutathione to rehydrate the body and regulate your sleep-wake cycle.
 The antioxidant-rich treatment also works to strengthen the immune system against coughs and colds that occur after long flights.

-Key ingredients in the Jet Lag Reset
+Find out what goes into the Jet Lag Reset

 Magnesium is an important mineral, playing a role in over 300 enzyme reactions in the human body.
 Magnesium is in fact the fourth most abundant mineral in your body.